2022 FIFA World Cup Group B: England vs United States

-The teams had previously met twice in the World Cup.
-The United States won 1–0 in the 1950 FIFA World Cup in Brazil and the teams drew 1–1 in the 2010 FIFA World Cup in South Africa.
-United States captain Tyler Adams described their opponents as "an athletic team" and said that his own team was "really dominant at times" in their previous match against Wales, while England's Bellingham noted that the teams had been "talking some smack" on social media.
+The sides had previously met 11 times including twice in the World Cup: the United States famously won 1–0 in the 1950 tournament in Brazil, and the teams drew 1–1 in the 2010 edition in South Africa.
+Their most recent meeting was a 3–0 friendly victory for England in 2018.

-England's lineup remained unchanged, while the United States chose Haji Wright over Josh Sargent in attack.
-Harry Kane had a shot blocked in the box in the 9th minute before United States player Weston McKennie missed a shot in the six-yard box and Pulisic hit the crossbar in the 32nd minute.
+Harry Kane had a shot blocked in the box for England in the 9th minute, before United States midfielder Weston McKennie missed a shot in the six-yard box, and teammate Christian Pulisic hit the crossbar in the 32nd minute.
 The match featured only a small number of chances, with only four shots on target between the two teams.
-Despite not losing the game, many England fans booed the team after the match ended.
+Despite avoiding defeat, many England fans booed the team after the match ended, expressing criticism of a perceived lacking performance.

 Wales vs England

 The teams had met 103 times, most recently in a friendly game in 2020 won 3–0 by England.
-This was their second meeting in a major tournament, the first being the group stage of UEFA Euro 2016 in France, which ended in a 2–1 win for England.
-The teams have met in multiple FIFA World Cup qualifiers, including two British Home Championship matches that served as World Cup qualifiers (in the 1949–50 British Home Championship and 1953–54 British Home Championship) as well as in the 1974 FIFA World Cup qualification – UEFA Group 5 and the 2006 FIFA World Cup qualification – UEFA Group 6 tournaments.
+This was their second meeting in a major tournament, the first being the group stage of UEFA Euro 2016, which ended in a 2–1 win for England.
+The teams had met in multiple FIFA World Cup qualifiers, including two British Home Championship matches that served as World Cup qualifiers (in 1949–50 and 1953–54), as well as in the 1974 and 2006 qualification campaigns.

-Marcus Rashford had the best chance of the first half, but his chipped shot was saved by Wales goalkeeper Danny Ward.
-The first half ended goalless, however, Rashford scored a direct free kick in the 51st minute to give England the lead.
-Shortly after the restart, Rashford won the ball in the Welsh defence and passed to Kane, who crossed the ball low from the right for Phil Foden to score at the back post.
-Rashford got his second of the game in the 68th minute with a shot from deep inside the Welsh penalty area that went through the goalkeeper's legs.
-The victory was enough for England to finish at the top of the group, whilst Wales finished at the bottom with just one point.
+Marcus Rashford had the best chance of the opening period, but his chipped shot was saved by Wales goalkeeper Danny Ward.
+Following a goalless first half, Rashford scored a direct free kick in the 51st minute to give England the lead.
+Shortly after the restart, England would double the lead after Rashford won the ball in the Welsh defence and passed to Harry Kane, whose crossed ball low from the right was converted at the back post by Phil Foden.
+Rashford got his second of the game in the 68th minute, with a shot from deep inside the Welsh penalty area that went through the goalkeeper's legs.
+The victory was enough for England to finish at the top of the group, while Wales finished at the bottom with just one point.